spencerahill/stat-methods-book/lectures/glossary.md

   For example, in the case of a single dice roll, one event could be "roll a 6".
 Another could be "roll an odd number;" notice that this one consists of more than one possible {term}`outcome`.

 mutually exclusive
+  Two {term}`event`s are *mutually exclusive* if it is impossible for both to occur.

+  For example, in a coin flip, landing `heads` is mutually exclusive with landing `tails`: the coin can only land heads up or tails up, not both.

   For more: [Wikipedia page](https://en.wikipedia.org/wiki/Mutual_exclusivity)